Redding School District

 Redding School District is one of the many school districts in Redding, California.
 It includes a total of ten school sites: four TK-5th grade, three TK-8th grade, one 6-8th grade, and two K-8th homeschools.
 Redding School District covers a large portion of Redding's westside.
-Robert Adams is currently the superintendent.
+Cindy Bishop is currently the superintendent.

 The Redding School District includes the following schools: